 Joan Of Arc Talent Tree Builds And Pairs

-Joan Of Arc is the best support and farming commander in the Rise Of Kingdoms.
+Joan Of Arc is the best support and farming commander in the Rise Of Kingdoms with Integration, Gathering and Support talent tree.
 She is a great early, mid and late game.
 With the right talent tree build, Joan Of Arc will give an insane amount of support buffs for your and alliance troops.

 Joan of Arc Talent Tree Build

 One of the major things that Joan of Arc is big on is buffing the close-by marches.
 We recommend using her to the best of her capabilities, and for this reason, we have compiled her 3 builds.

 She has 3 trees, out of which 2 aren’t that great, so there are not a lot of options.
 The only exceptional Joan of Arc tree is the Support tree.
 That tree enables her to produce rage in enormous amounts, and that’s the main reason behind Joan of Arc being extremely powerful and one of best Rise of Kingdoms commanders for open field fighting.

 Let’s take a look at Joan of Arc’s builds.